rrenebostic/AI-Fairness-Audit-Playbook/01-component-integration.md

 <br/>
 <br/>

+This workflow is focused on an [**Employment Screening Case Study**](https://github.com/rrenebostic/AI-Fairness-Audit-Playbook/blob/main/03-case-study.md) involving a large retail company that has adopted an AI-powered algorithm to screen job applicants for customer service positions across multiple states.
+The system evaluates application materials and predicts candidate success based on historical performance data from current employees.
+This process significantly impacts which candidates are selected for interviews prior to Human Resources review.

-The image above depicts the Component Integration Workflow with three integration points and respective outputs: (1) Historical Patterns, (2) Definition Selection, and (3) Bias Source Prioritization.
+The accompanying image illustrates the Component Integration Workflow, which includes three integration points and their respective outputs: **(1) Historical Patterns, (2) Definition Selection, and (3) Bias Source Prioritization.** The outputs for each component are tailored to the employment screening use case.

-## Component 1: Historical Context Assessment Tool ##
+### Component 1: Historical Context Assessment Tool ###

+***Historical Pattern Integration Point***

 The Historical Context Assessment Tool serves as the foundational anchor, producing ***Historical Patterns*** that document domain-specific discrimination mechanisms with empirical evidence.
 The primary outputs include: